powercodeacademy/routing-nested-resources-reading/README.md

   get 'authors/:id/posts/:post_id'
 ```

-After adding those routes, let's load up our blog with `rails s` (don't forget to `rake db:seed`) and check it out by browsing to `/authors/1/posts`.
+After adding those routes, let's load up our blog with `bin/rails s` (don't forget to `bin/rails db:seed`) and check it out by browsing to `/authors/1/posts`.

 Oops.
 Error.
 Gotta tell those routes explicitly which controller actions will handle them.
 Okay, let's make it look more like this: